sigp/lighthouse/book/src/local-testnets.md

 lcli new-testnet
 ```

 > - This will create a "mainnet" spec testnet.
-To create a minimal spec use `lcli --spec minim new-testnet`.
+To create a minimal spec use `lcli --spec minimal new-testnet`.
 > - The `lcli new-testnet` command has many options, use `lcli new-testnet --help` to see them.

 ### 1.3 Create a genesis state